EscolaSoft/silverstripe-installer/docs/README.md

 Put this file as `.htaccess` into `assets` and `themes/PROJECT_NAME` to set caching flags
 ```
 # Set up caching on media files for 1 week
+# Set up caching on media files for 1 week
 <IfModule mod_headers.c>
 <FilesMatch "\.(gif|jpg|jpeg|png|swf)$">
     ExpiresDefault A604800